 As “Hot Vax Summer” moves into full swing, don’t just spend all your time at the beach and inhaling crab.
-Hit up these distilleries-on-the-bay that will ensure your next trip to Southern Maryland has all the delicious local hootch you could hope for.
+Hit up these distilleries-on-the-bay that will ensure your next trip to Southern Maryland and the Eastern Shore has all the delicious local hootch you could hope for.

 Tobacco Barn Distillery – Hollywood, MD

 On the west side of the Bay – and not far from the southern shores of the Patuxent River – we find ourselves at Tobacco Barn Distillery.

 Founded by three partners – Dan Dawson, Sean Coogan, and Scott Sanders – who’ve known each other for over 25 years, Tobacco Barn was born out of a desire to bring bourbon distilling back to St. Mary’s County.

 “Basil Hayden, a well-known bourbon distiller, was born here in the mid-1700s,” said Sanders.

 The choice to bring bourbon to Hollywood was easy, according to the partners.

 Dawson had the third license to distill corn into ethanol during the 1979 fuel crisis.
 Sanders was a Navy Admiral who handed out bourbon as a gift during his time leading the International Counter Piracy campaign off of Somalia.
 And Coogan?
 Well, Coogan is a stickler for government details and could navigate the complexities of federal regulation.